N.L. man to trek 1,700 km across Labrador and Quebec wilderness | CBC News

 N.L. man to trek 1,700 km across Labrador and Quebec wilderness

-Justin Barbour planning 90-day adventure across the Ungava Peninsula
+'It's become a bit of an obsession': Justin Barbour planning 90-day adventure with his dog Saku

 Justin Barbour is no stranger to lengthy excursions in the wilderness, but his past trips are just a walk in the park compared with what he's got planned this summer.

-In July, Barbour and his dog Saku will travel 1,700 kilometres across the Ungava Peninsula — from North West River in Labrador to the shores of Hudson Bay in Quebec— by canoe and on foot.
+In July, Barbour and his dog Saku will travel 1,700 kilometres from North West River in Labrador to the shores of Hudson Bay in Quebec, by canoe and on foot.
 He expects it will take about 90 days in total.

 The teacher from Bauline was in the midst of a 700-kilometre hike across Newfoundland last summer, when he said he started thinking about how he could up the ante for his next excursion.